 Inmates can receive personal mail and subscriptions from publishers to many publications which are not of a sexual nature or presenting security concerns.
 Incoming and outgoing mail will be inspected by DOC, and censored as necessary.
 It is helpful for an inmate to have money on their books to buy mail supplies.

 Parole hearings will be provided persons based on their parole eligibility date, set by DOC.
 These hearings are generally public and input from victims is valued.
 The government will frequently advocate against release at these hearings, so it is useful to have a criminal defense attorney on the side of the inmate.
 You can see parole eligibility dates by looking at the inmate’s page on the DOC Inmate Locator.

 Inmates sometimes obtain new charges based on conduct while in the Department of Corrections.
 The District Attorney or the Attorney General will prosecute these cases just like criminal offenses outside DOC.
 In other cases, inmates need attorney assistance at their Parole Hearing.
-The inmate must be smart, exercise their right to remain silent, and contact the O’Malley Law Office, P.C, at 303-731-0719.
+The inmate must be smart, exercise their right to remain silent, and contact O’Malley and Sawyer, LLC at 303-731-0719.
 Together, we can protect their future.